 - 1. Managers and supervisors are responsible for enforcement of this policy and will inform the Department Head and the Human Resources Manager of any violations. - 2.
 Employees who may have a suspected alcohol or drug use problem should be encouraged to voluntarily seek confidential assistance from the City's Employee Assistance Program (EAP). - 3.
-When an employee is involved in an accident, managers and supervisor shall prevent the employee from engaging in further work, remove the employee from the workplace, and then send the employee for a drug and/or alcohol test within the timelines outlined in Section D.2 above.
+When an employee is involved in an accident or there is reasonable suspicion, managers and supervisor shall prevent the employee from engaging in further work, remove the employee from the workplace, and then take the employee for a drug and/or alcohol test within the timelines outlined in Section D.2 above.